smartcitiescommunity/checklistforcybersecurity/README.md

-# checklistforcybersecurity
-Cybersecurity Checklist for Smart Cities
+# Cybersecurity Checklist for Smart Cities